Friends-of-Monika/mas-selfharm/README.md

 ## 📻 Songs

+> [!NOTE]
+> Are you the copyright holder or you have an inquiry regarding any of the listed
+> contents being included?
+Please contact the maintainer via e-mail or any other
+> available way first, we will remove the offending content immediately upon request.

 A neat playlist Monika has made for you comes with this submod!
 Here's a list of songs her playlist has: